Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 I was coming around the past year or so, as I research more and more what happened to the left in America.
 Because I was very strongly liberal left while I was living there and until like past couple years.
 But I’m personally affected by it, so I was motivated enough to look into it.
 And I loved the work of Jordan Peterson, talked to him before.
 He and I see eye-to-eye in a lot of things, and seeing how he gets attacked was just crazy.

 So anyway I moved to the right and one of the things Donald Trump said is like, “I’m not going to apologize for the truth.”
 He says, “I’m not going to apologize for the truth.”
-But a lot of people do, they just cave.
+I’m not going to apologize for the truth but a lot of people do, they just cave.
 And what’s scary is, in the NUS witch hunt situation for me, it would have taken just one student to have not liked me enough to screw me over and it would’ve been done.

 And I wouldn’t have had time to formulate my escape plan and all that.
 I would just been fired, I think, plus probably shame publicly.
 And then of course, I did get thrown under the bus in the other case with the Columbia University Press thing.
 It didn’t matter if it was true or not.
 It didn’t matter the intention behind it.
 The witch hunt succeeded there.